-Voyager 1, in operation since the late 1970s and still traveling through the solar system, is the most distant human-made object in existence.
+Voyager 1 reached interstellar space in August 2012 and is the most distant human-made object in existence.
 Launched just shortly after its twin spacecraft, Voyager 2, in 1977, Voyager 1 explored the Jovian and Saturnian systems discovering new moons, active volcanoes and a wealth of data about the outer solar system.

 Voyagers 1 and 2 were designed to take advantage of a rare planetary alignment that occurs only once in 176 years and remain the most well traveled spacecraft in history.
 Both spacecraft carry a sort of time capsule called the Golden Record, a 12-inch gold-plated copper disk containing sounds and images selected to portray the story of our world to extraterrestrials.

 - Infrared interferometer spectrometer

 - Plasma spectrometer